yvsgrndjn/atommap_eval/README.md

 ## Usage
 ### Preprocessing
+Preprocessing helps format atom-mapped reactions for a fair evaluation.
+It is split in 2 parts:
+- canonicalization + sanitization : sorts reaction SMILES and atom-mapping indices deterministically.
+Sanitizes reactions.
+Returns None if one of the steps fails (associated with flags A, B, C, S )
+- Format analyis : raises specific flags (D) if preprocessing worked but the reaction format will lead to a negative evaluation.

 To preprocess data, either use the simple wrapper if it matches your needs:
 ```python
 import atommap_eval.preprocess as preprocess